David Velasco: Early life

 In 2000, Velasco earned a bachelor's degree in anthropology from Reed College.
-He would later earn a master's degree from New York University in social theory and humanities, in 2004.
+In 2004, he earned a master's degree from New York University in social theory and humanities.

 Career

 In 2005, Velasco began working at Artforum.
-He would become the site editor in 2008 and would frequently write features and columns on various artists, artworks, and events.
-He would also begin a series of books on modern dance published by the Museum of Modern Art starting in 2016.
+He became the site editor in 2008 and frequently wrote features and columns on artists, artworks, and events.
+He initiated a series of books on modern dance published by the Museum of Modern Art in 2016.

 In November 2017, he became the editor-in-chief of Artforum, succeeding Michelle Kuo.
 A new era of Artforum emerged under the leadership of Velasco.
-In his first issue, featuring a self-portrait by the born HIV-positive artist Kia LaBeija on the cover, Velasco wrote a poignant statement: "The art world is misogynist.
+In his first issue, featuring a self-portrait by the born HIV-positive artist Kia LaBeija on the cover, Velasco wrote that, "[t]he art world is misogynist.
 Art history is misogynist.
 Also racist, classist, transphobic, ableist, homophobic.
 I will not accept this.
 Intersectional feminism is an ethics near and dear to so many on our staff.
 Our writers too.
 This is where we stand.
 There's so much to be done.
 Now, we get to work."
-Art critic Jerry Saltz immediately praised the new direction the magazine had taken, noting, "And just like that, an Artforum that needed to disappear was gone."
-The first issue included writing and photographic essays by Molly Nesbit, philosopher and curator Paul B. Preciado, critic Johanna Fatemen, and artists such as Donald Moffet.
+Art critic Jerry Saltz immediately praised Artforum's new direction, writing in New York magazine that "Velasco might be the perfect person in the perfect place at the perfect time."
+The first issue included writing and photographic essays by Molly Nesbit, philosopher and curator Paul B. Preciado, critic Johanna Fatemen, and artists including Adrian Piper, Sable Elyse Smith, and House of Ladosha.
 Over his tenure, some cover stories included Wolfgang Tillmans, Arthur Jafa, Barbara Hammer, Sam McKinniss, Martine Gutierrez, hannah baer, and the Palestinian Museum.

 Artist Nan Goldin published a harrowing text and photographic account of her addiction to the prescription pain-relief drug OxyContin in a 2018 piece in Velasco's first issue.
 This prompted the founding of P.A.I.N., a campaign to expose the role of Purdue Pharma and the Sackler family in the opioid epidemic in America.
 The campaign coincided with Christopher Glazek's breaking report in Esquire and, several weeks later, Patrick Radden Keefe's report in The New Yorker on the Sacklers' "criminal misbranding."
-Both journalists reported that the drug that led doctors to believe Oxycontin was less addictive than had been reported.
+Both journalists reported that Purdue Pharma led doctors to believe Oxycontin was less addictive than had been reported.
 Goldin demanded in her essay that the Sacklers donate half of their fortune to drug rehabilitation clinics and programs.
 Thessaly La Force of the New York Times Style Magazine wrote of the artist, "It is rare these days to see a lone artist like Goldin — especially one both critically and commercially successful, whose work is in dozens of important museum collections, including the Metropolitan Museum of Art and the Museum of Modern Art — step into the ring as an activist."